Food

 - specifying substances not to be contained or limiting the amount thereof;

-- provisions in relation to methods used and times taking in the manufacture, preparation and distribution of food;
+- provisions in relation to methods used and times taken in the manufacture, preparation and distribution of food;

 The sale of food in breach of the legislation and regulations made under it constitutes an offence.
 Similarly, the preparation, manufacture and offering for sale in breach is an offence.
-Offering, preparing manufacturing or keeping for sale food for human consumptions in breach of regulations in an offence,
+Offering, preparing, manufacturing or keeping for sale food for human consumption in breach of regulations in an offence,

 The Minister may make regulations requiring suppliers of food